sagemath/sagewiki_to_gh-2022-10-10/SageFlatProject.md

  * Algebraic curve with Abelian or quadratic differential
  * Coverings (make it relative)... need to implement maps between translation surfaces
   * square tiled surfaces/origamis (covering of the torus) (almost in Sage)
-  * hyperelliptic curves (specifying the double cover over the sphere)
+  * hyperelliptic curves (specifying a double cover of the sphere)
  * Unfoldings of rational billiards

 === Needed generic methods ===